STUAAAAAAAAAART/mayaNodeToPython/notes/mayaConstraintNodes.md

 	- (during the rigging process) the ideal case is to use constraints on a downstream driver, and then blend between this result and the other controllers
 - while every `constraint` node contains a transform (due to constraints being a subclass of the transform node), the transform and its connections will be ignored
 	- (during the rigging process) use a `transform` node or directly make a transform matrix `composeMatrix`, to make things more explicit on the scene hierachy and the node editor. also as a means to survive a deletion request/action of the constraint
+- it is possible to manually enumerate the connections to and from a `constraint` node, but considering that at the very least (using the `poleVectorConstraint` example), a target item contains connections from the target's `.translate`, `.parentMatrix`, `rotatePivot`, `rotatePivotTranslate`, there is just too many to keep track of, and frankly the respective constraint creation commands handle these.
+	- also note that the target connections vary between the types of constraints used.
+- if there is such a situation where a very off-road use of the `constraint` nodes, perhaps a focused script for enumerating just this node would ba a better fit
+	- technically it might be possible to integrate this to the script, but it's going a little supermassive at the moment

 the `aimConstraint` node will be covered for the sake of completion, although consider using `aimMatrix` first, especially if most of the rig is already maths and matrix driven in the first place